zackstout/aoc-2025/README.md

 ## --- Day 4: Printing Department ---

 Hoo hoo, our first grid simulation!
+(Essentially 2d [cellular automata](https://en.wikipedia.org/wiki/Cellular_automaton).)
 Was a bit rusty, ran into issue with trying to set the character in a string, and some confusion about whether neighbors were just coordinates or held the value as well.
 Ultimately pretty straightforward.

 **Part one**: Count how many items in a grid satisfy a certain neighbor-based condition (which will allow them to be culled).